Social Media Employment Screening

-In today’s world this may seem like either an invasion of privacy or a brilliant move, depending on your view of social media.
-The truth is, if you manage your social media properly, there should never be a reason for an employer to reject, discipline or fire you visible in any social media.
-With the privacy controls available today, any individual can manipulate who may see each post they make, whether it is a status update, a picture or something tweeted in a moment of serious judgment lapse.
+In today’s world, this may seem like either an invasion of privacy or a brilliant move, depending on your view of social media.
+The truth is, if you manage your social media properly, there should never be a reason for an employer to reject, discipline, or fire you visible on any social media.
+With the privacy controls available today, any individual can manipulate who may see each post they make, whether it is a status update, a picture, or something tweeted in a moment of serious judgment lapse.
 You can even go back in time on your posts and erase an entire evening of poor posts if you so choose.

 At least from the employer’s point of view.
 However, the laws on this type of screening are not as clear.
 This is where those who advocate the privacy of social media step in and have their say.
 For many, the whole idea of social media is that it is the one place they can be themselves, totally and completely, without judgment or offense.
 The person they are in office differs from the image they portray on their social media – and they like it that way.
 For these individuals, an employer surfing their social media just seems wrong.
 It is an invasion of personal space that should not be allowed.